17 Jan 2025 - 18min Read

 Liked this article?
 Share now on socials

-A trading plan is necessary since it can assist you in making rational trading choices and defining your ideal entry and exit criteria.
-A trading plan benefits you in the following ways:
+A well-structured plan is necessary because it could assist you in making decisions and defining your ideal entry and exit criteria.

-• You already know when to close a position (take profits or cut losses), thereby reducing the effect of your emotions on your trading.
+• You have set out instructions for yourself when to enter and exit a trade (take profits or cut losses), thereby reducing the possibility of making emotional trading decisions.

-• Keeping a track record of your trades in your trade plan will help you to learn from previous mistakes and enhance your skills.
+• Keeping a record of your trades could help you learn from previous mistakes while providing information on what works to develop your skills further.

 The markets are moving.